Grassroots Currencies: Foundations for Grassroots Digital Economies: Measures of Grassroots Currencies

 Namely, the decrease in foreign debt (or increase in net investment position) over that period.
+Larger is better.

+Since all persons in Figure \ref{figure:demo1}.A started with $0$ foreign debt, their trade balance following the trades in the demo figures, ending in Figure \ref{figure:demo4}.H, is the negative of their foreign debt at the end of the trades.

-Larger is better. \item The \emph{velocity} of the currency of $p$: The number of $p$-coins transferred during a given period, divided by the average number of $p$-coins in circulation during that period.
-Larger is considered better. \end{enumerate} These three measures provide a rich foundation for objectively assessing the creditworthiness of any sovereign, e.g., by a bank that assesses the risk of granting a credit line or a loan to a person, as well as by one sovereign negotiating the premium in a mutual credit line with another.
+\item The \emph{velocity} of the currency of $p$: The number of $p$-coins transferred during a given period, divided by the average number of $p$-coins in circulation during that period.
+Larger is considered better.

+For examples, the velocity of the coins during the trades from Figure \ref{figure:demo1}.A to Figure \ref{figure:demo4}.H was $2$ for the red coins, $1$ for the yellow and green coins, and $\frac{1}{3}$ for the blue coins (assuming all trades were carried out instantaneously at the end of the period). \end{enumerate} These three measures provide a rich foundation for objectively assessing the creditworthiness of any person, e.g., by a bank that assesses the risk of granting a credit line or a loan to a person, as well as by one person negotiating the premium in a mutual credit line with another.

+We note that contrary to common economic wisdom, in a grassroots digital economy consistently having a significant positive trade balance is an anti-social behaviour, as it means that others in the community must have a negative trade balance.
+Thus, rather than hogging profits as cash, a good social behaviour would be to put profits back into the community via the utilitarian or philanthropic purchase of goods and services from others.

-\item \textbf{Liquidity Measures -- Cash Ratio, Quick Ratio and Current Ratio}: Analogues of liquidity ratios developed in corporate finance can be defined for grassroots cryptocurrencies.
+\item \textbf{Liquidity Measures -- Cash Ratio, Quick Ratio and Current Ratio}: Analogues of liquidity ratios developed in corporate finance can be defined for persons that have issued grassroots currencies.

-The \emph{cash ratio} measures the resilience of a sovereign $p$ against a ``run on the bank'', namely the case of all holders of $p$-coins trying at once to redeem them from $p$ against their own coins.
+\mypara{Cash ratio} The cash ratio measures the resilience of a person $p$ against a ``run on the bank'', namely the case of all holders of $p$-coins trying at once to close their credit lines to $p$, namely to redeem from $p$ the $p$-coins they hold against their own coins held by $p$.
 It is defined as follows.
 Let $\Delta(p,q) :=$ max $\{\nu(p,q)-\nu(q,p),0\}$.
 Thus $\Delta(p,q)$ is the number of $q$-coins held by $p$ that $q$ can redeem with $p$-coins, without $q$ performing any transactions other than responding to $p$'s redemption claims.
 The cash ratio of $p$ is $1$ minus the fraction of $p$-coins in circulation that cannot be redeemed if all holders of $p$-coins wish to redeem them against their own coins: